TIAA Bank is the consumer banking division of TIAA, a leading provider of financial services for academic, medical, and governmental institutions.

 TIAA Yield Pledge Money Market Account

 The Yield Pledge Money Market account comes with the combined benefits of TIAA Bank savings and checking accounts.

-The APY isn’t quite as high as Basic Savings at 0.40% but stays competitive with the same guaranteed rate as Yield Pledge checking.
+The APY isn’t quite as high as Basic Savings at up to 0.40% but stays competitive with the same guaranteed rate as Yield Pledge checking.